-We are an independent voice. savetheroyalnavy.org is simply a campaigning web site and blog, not an organisation as such.
+Established in 2007, we are an independent voice.
+Save The Royal Navy is an online campaign but not an organisation as such.
 The owners of the site are informed and interested civilian supporters.
 We have no direct links with the Ministry of Defence, neither are we part of any media or political organisation.
-Virtually all information on the site is sourced from the public domain.
+Most information on the site is sourced from the public domain.
 We strongly welcome contributions from everyone and encourage people to comment and submit ideas and articles.
-(There is more detail on the history and vision of the site 2007-2011 here).

 The site is run on a voluntary basis and on a shoestring budget and donations towards running costs are welcome.